Hey there, Delilah

 I correctly assumed that the singer was also the author, and I remember having thought these exact words: somewhere far away, some man has put together something that beautiful while I’m here with this one in the car arguing over foreign politics for six hours.
 What’s the point, I wondered?
 What am I doing with my life?

-What I did with my life afterwards doesn’t matter, but one million years later, after learning English in the country that won’t be teaching anyone anything anymore thanks to Brexit, I made a list of all the musicians I wanted to interview for the online magazine I had just founded.
+What I did with my life afterwards doesn’t matter, but one million years later, after learning English in the country that won’t be teaching anyone anything anymore thanks to Brexit, I made a list of all the musicians I wanted to interview for this website.

 Over the years, I tried many times to secure an interview with Tom, and I always failed miserably.